-- In case you are concerned about your insurance coverage, you could make a request to the doctor to print out a list of hospitals/doctors that accept patients who are low-income and/or uninsured.
-Not everyone would be eligible, but some may find this helpful (e.g. low-income family with children).
+- If you are concerned about your insurance coverage, you could make a request to the doctor to print out a list of hospitals/doctors that accept patients who are low-income and/or uninsured.
+Not everyone may be eligible, but some may find this helpful (e.g., low-income family with children).

 - Be patient.
 Disputes take a long time to get resolved l.
 I spent 5-6 months until I was finally released from the ER visit bill.

 - Be strategic.
 Go through the U-SHIP insurance policy carefully and consider how you will be able to defend your case.
 (Insurance policy is available online on Student Health and Counseling Service webpage)